Stoll-Stunkard Memorial Lectureship

 research might enhance investigations on parasites, hence fostering cross-fertilization of

-award must be submitted with all documentation by January XX, 2025.
+Nominations for 2025 must be submitted with all documentation by January 24, 2025.

 Nominees should have significant international recognition for substantial contributions to basic scientific research that has impacted the field of Parasitology.
 Eligibility is not limited to ASP members.